-The most efficient way to filter household air is through the house's forced air heating or central air conditioning system.
-The filters are integrated into it.
-A central air filtration system is perfect for cleaning the air throughout the house.
-Choose between oven filters, inlet UV systems, or whole house HEPA filter systems.
+Are you looking for the most efficient way to filter the air in your home?
+Look no further than your house's forced air heating or central air conditioning system.
+The filters are integrated into it, making a central air filtration system the perfect choice for cleaning the air throughout your house.
+You have a few options when it comes to choosing the right filter for your home, such as oven filters, inlet UV systems, or whole house HEPA filter systems.
+When it comes to whole-house air purifiers, there is a lot of misinformation out there.

-There is a lot of misinformation about “whole-house air purifiers”, some air purifiers are marketed as such, but they are actually large portable units.
+Some air purifiers are marketed as such, but they are actually large portable units.
 While they can filter relatively more air, larger portable filters don't actually clean all the air in the house.
-The HVAC system incorporates a true air purifier for the whole house.
+The HVAC system is the only way to incorporate a true air purifier for the whole house.
 It could be as simple as a filter through which the return of air enters the oven (which is primarily intended to protect the oven components from dirt, rather than purifying the air), or it could be an electronic system integrated into the duct network.

-For it to truly be considered a whole-house air purifier, the filter must be placed in the airflow of the ducts of your HVAC system.
+For an air purifier to be considered a whole-house system, it must be placed in the airflow of the ducts of your HVAC system.
 The 3- and 5-ton versions of the Perfect 16 only differ in the amount of air they can filter per minute.
 AprilAire's original whole-home air purifiers are specifically designed to work with your AprilAire air filter.
-Choosing the best whole-home air purifier system depends on your willingness and ability to perform the necessary maintenance, as well as the specific contaminants you want to remove from the air.
+When choosing the best whole-home air purifier system for your home, you need to consider your willingness and ability to perform necessary maintenance, as well as the specific contaminants you want to remove from the air.